 Many tavernas sell their own 'open' wine, known as village wine, which is usually very reasonably priced and usually goes well with the local cuisine.
 Both the white and red are usually very drinkable.
 Prices of local 'village' wine are usually around 6 euros per half litre.
 More exclusive restaurants will probably not serve open wine, only bottled wine.
 Greek wines are gathering a very good reputation so ask your waiter for recommendations.

 Local drinks are ouzo, Tsipouro, brandy or cognac and, of course, Greek wine.
 Tsipouro is the local firewater!
 This is distilled from the residue of the grapes after making wine.
-You will probably find you come across this whether you want to or not, as it is often served, complimentary, at the end of a meal.

 Meals included in the holiday Breakfast daily.